xJrJackBlack/UEFI-Bootloader/README.md

 # Creating a Hello World EFI Program

 To begin writing a bootloader I needed to write a simple "Hello World!" program, In order to do this I created a header file with the necessary definitions as per the UEFI Specification.
 By creating this header it gives us (the programmer) an easy way to interface with the computers underlying UEFI firmware and access it's functions and runtime services.
+I defined everything in the [uefi_structures.h](https://github.com/user/repo/blob/branch/other_file.md)

 ```
 #include "uefi_structures.h"